Jay Fisher - World Class Knifemaker

 Low Carbon Steel: Also called plain steel, low carbon steel, or mild steel, this is non-tool steel, or soft steel.
 It is used mainly for bolsters and guards that will be engraved, and is the traditional material for historic engravings with a deep history in firearms engraving use.
 It engraves deep, clean, and easily.
 Brass and nickel silver (being soft) are not as capable of retaining high detail in deep relief because they wear away, scuff and scratch easily.
 Deep relief is the engraving where the background is relieved and blackened.
 Low carbon steel is tougher and harder than brass or nickel silver, so resists scratches more.
 Good for people who have nickel allergies.

-Disadvantages: Plain steels will easily and readily rust if not cared for and corrode quickly, particularly when in direct contact with the hands, so a coating of microcrystalline wax or light oil and regular maintenance is necessary to prevent this.
+Disadvantages: Plain steels will easily and readily rust if not meticulously and constantly cared for.
+It will corrode quickly, particularly when in direct contact with the hands, so a coating of microcrystalline wax or light oil and regular maintenance is necessary to prevent this.
 Plain low carbon steels are high maintenance bolster materials, even more so than brass!
 If pits are allowed to form, they may be impossible to remove without regrinding and refinishing.
 I rarely use this material for bolsters any more, as there are better choices.

 Martensitic Stainless Tool Steels: The same stainless steels that are used on the blade can be used on a separately attached bolster or guard.
 For example, a 440C blade can have 440C pins and bolsters.
 The stainless is harder, tougher, and more corrosion resistant than any of the previous listed materials.
 It polishes well, and the color matches the blade.
 It is very resistant to scratches.

 Disadvantages: 304 stainless steel does not machine easily (my problem, not yours).
-It does not engrave easily, and most engravers will never even attempt to engrave this tough, hard material.
+It does not engrave easily, and most engravers will refuse to attempt to engrave this tough, hard material.
 But I do, and my clients love what I get.
 It also costs more, mainly for the effort and machining.

 Important note: In my opinion, it is absolutely the finest bolster material available.

 More Disadvantages: I never use them because the alloy content creates a slight yellow cast to the color, which does not match most stainless steel blades.
 If the knife will have a stainless blade and bolster or guard, why not make it match in color?
 Most importantly, 400 series stainless steels MUST be hardened to reach their full and expected corrosion resistance.
 Bolsters applied to a knife blade are never heat treated, so corrosion resistance is less than optimum.
 Even if the bolsters were heat treated, both of these steels are inferior in corrosion resistance to 440C, ATS-34, or CPMS30V (S30V).
-Manufacturers of these two steels claim they are heat treatable stainless steels only used where corrosion is not severe: in air, fresh water, some mild chemical exposures, and food acids.
-Why use stainless steel fittings at all when they are more likely to corrode than even the blade?
-So you can understand why I don't use them and why I don't recommend them either.
+These 400 series stainless steels can not even approach the corrosion resistance of 304 stainless; they are a completely different typ of steel.
+Manufacturers of these two steels claim they are 'heat treatable stainless steels only used where corrosion is not severe."
+Why use stainless steel fittings at all when they are more likely to corrode, more so than the blade?
+Now you can understand why I don't use them and why I don't recommend them either.
+More in the section below; 304 vs. 410, 416 stainless steels.

 Copper, Silver, Mokume Gane, Diffusion Welded Metals, Damascus: these are constructed metals, specialty metals, and all are selected for a unique appearance.
 A client asked how the Mokume Gane is made on the knife in the photos below and here is my detailed response: